-Festival Fortnight would not be possible without support from our partners; LGBT sports clubs, LGBT organisations, LGBT clubs and bars, and other organisations.
+Festival Fortnight would not be possible without support from our partners; LGBT sports clubs and groups, LGBT organisations, LGBT clubs and bars, and other organisations.
 Find out more about our partners below.

 Colinton Squashers is a weekly social squash club for beginners and intermediate players, who meet at Colinton Castle Sports Club in Edinburgh.

 The Racqueteers is an inclusive (mainly lesbian and gay) badminton group, playing on Thursday evenings at Meadowbank Sports Stadium.

 Inclusive community based road-running group with strong links to Glasgow’s LGBT community and friends.